ITS333y2014/manual/lab03.md

 Complete the Android application project to make it a GPA calculator.

 - When the user clicks on `Add Course` button, the `CourseActivity` is created and started.
-This activity allows the user to input the credit and grade for a new course.
+This activity allows the user to input course code, credit and grade for a new course.

 - The values are then sent back to the `MainActivity` and used for calculating the GPA.

+- When the user clicks on `Show Course List`, the `CourseListActivity` is created and displays the list of courses in TextView named `tvList`.

 - When the user clicks on `Reset` button, all the accumulated values are reset to 0.